top of page

-I love eggplant, especially if it is grilled or broiled.
-The process of broiling them, instead of deep frying them, makes them lighter and brings out the wonderful light flavors fo the vegetable, a fruit really, and charring them adds a wonderful smokiness to the dish.
-This eggplant is nor exception.
+I love eggplant, especially grilled or broiled.
+Broiling them instead of deep frying them makes them lighter and brings out the wonderful light flavours of the vegetable—a fruit, really—and charring them adds a wonderful smokiness to the dish.
+This eggplant is no exception.

 This recipe is quite simple to make and wonderful.
-The presence of the salty shrimp paste adds a a touch of umami to the dish that is delicious.
-The spices and the chilies add pop to the soft, delicate eggplant.
-Although I served this as a side with the Burmese garlic noodles, I could also have this as an appetiser.
-This fabulous cookbook is like bringing my favorite Burmese restaurant, Burma Superstar, in San Francisco, home.
-The recipes are amazing, and the photographs in the book mouthwatering.
+The salty shrimp paste adds a delicious touch of umami to the dish.
+The spices and chillies add pop to the soft, delicate eggplant.
+Although I served this as a side with the Burmese garlic noodles, I could also have it as an appetiser.
+This fabulous cookbook is like bringing my favourite Burmese restaurant, Burma Superstar, to my San Francisco home.
+The recipes are amazing, and the photographs are mouthwatering.
 I love cooking from this cookbook for my Burmese fix.

 For more recipes from this wonderful cookbook, click here.